iovation/deviceprint-SDK-Android/README.md

     fraudForceManager.initialize(configuration, context);
     ```

-4. Call the `refresh()` method in the same Activity or Fragment where `getBlackbox()` will be called.
+4. Call the `refresh()` method in the same Activity/Fragment/ViewModel where `getBlackbox()` will be called.
 The integrating application only needs to call this method on the Fragments where the `getBlackbox()` method will be called.

     > __NOTE__: This method calls updates the geolocation and network information, if enabled.